-- 10. Consider inhaled beta-agonist (MDI or nebulized) for bronchospasm. - 11.
-Consider IV steroids.
-NOTE: steroids do not work acutely and should not be used in place of epinephrine. - 12.
-Consider advanced cardiac life support measures for cardiopulmonary arrest during anaphylaxis. - 13.
-Endotracheal intubation or a surgical airway may be needed if respiratory distress persists or worsens after initial treatment. - 14.
-Consider glucagon in patients taking beta-blockers with refractory symptoms.
-The recommended dose is 1-5 mg administered IV over 5 minutes followed by a 5 to 15 mcg/min infusion; titrate infusion rate to achieve an adequate clinical response.
+- 7 Place tourniquet above injection site. - 8 Consider diphenhydramine 1-2 mg/kg or 25-50 mg/dose parenterally.
+NOTE: H1 antihistamines are second-line and should not be administered instead of epinephrine in the treatment of anaphylaxis. - 9 Consider H2 blockers as a second-line treatment that should not be administered instead of epinephrine. - 10 Consider inhaled beta-agonist (MDI or nebulized) for bronchospasm. - 11 Consider IV/IM steroids.
+NOTE: steroids do not work acutely and should not be used in place of epinephrine. - 12 Consider advanced cardiac life support measures for cardiopulmonary arrest during anaphylaxis. - 13 Endotracheal intubation or a surgical airway may be needed if respiratory distress persists or worsens after initial treatment. - 14 Consider glucagon in patients taking beta-blockers with refractory symptoms.
+The recommended dose is 1-5 mg administered IV over 5 minutes followed by a 5-15 ug/min infusion that can be titrated.
+In children, the dose is 20-30 ug/kg with a maximum dose of 1 mg.

-In children, the dose is 20-30 mcg/kg (maximum: 1 mg), followed by an infusion of 5 to 15 mcg/minute; titrate the infusion rate to achieve an adequate clinical response.